Adaptive Conformal Inference Under Distribution Shift: Coverage guarantees

 Repeating this calculation recursively gives that

 and thus,

 The comparison of this bound to (\ref{eq:bound_on_errs}) is self-evident.
-The main difference is that we have replaced $\max\{1-\alpha_1,\alpha_1\}$ with $|\alpha_1 - \alpha|$.
-This arises from the fact that in this example, choosing $\alpha_t = \alpha$ gives well-calibrated prediction sets.
-In a more general version of this construction we would need to replace $\alpha$ by the target $\alpha^* \in [0,1]$.
-As this value is unknown we can view $\max\{\alpha_1,1-\alpha_1\}$ as an upper bound on $|\alpha_1 - \alpha^*|$.
-Thus, we view Proposition \ref{prop:bound_on_errs} as both an agnostic guarantee that shows that our method gives the correct long-term empirical coverage frequency irrespective of the true data-generating process, and as an approximately tight bound on the worst-case behaviour immediately after initialization.
+The main difference is that we have replaced $\max\{1-\alpha_1,\alpha_1\}$ with $|\alpha_1 - \alpha^*|$.
+This arises from the fact that $\alpha^* \in (0,1)$ is arbitrary and thus $\max\{1-\alpha_1,\alpha_1\}$ is the best possible upper bound on $|\alpha_1 - \alpha^*|$.
+So, we view Proposition \ref{prop:bound_on_errs} as both an agnostic guarantee that shows that our method gives the correct long-term empirical coverage frequency irrespective of the true data generating process, and as an approximately tight bound on the worst-case behaviour immediately after initialization.